TODAY, Brazen Sheep enjoys partnering with The Needle Lady and Unique Fused Glass. We are one and we are each an individual company.

 Over the next decade and a half, Brazen Sheep appeared at fiber festivals, taught fiber related skills, and randomly marketed products.
 In 2015, Brazen Sheep found a home in Berryville Treasures, a co-op.
 Business became a regulated process, with production occurring on a daily basis.

 Beginning in January of 2019, Brazen Sheep partnered with Needles & Pins Fiber Art Shop and The Needle Lady to open their full-time shop on Main Street in Berryville, Virginia.
-Between the three partners, all the fiber art skills are covered and flourishing.
+In the spring of 2020, Micki bought out Needles and Pins and continues the brick and mortar shop in Berryville.

-Brazen Sheep continues to be its own entity, but Micki now has the love and support of two great partners.
+Brazen Sheep continues to be its own entity, joined with The Needle Lady and Unique Fused Glass.
 Products are not offered for sale on-line but in the shop or by individual order.
 Lessons are offered in organized classes or individually.
 The shop has a comfortable sitting area and fiber friends drop in to sit and chat, work on a project, or explore possibilities.
 Tea and coffee are always available.

 With age comes wisdom!
 At least that’s the hope of Micki Smith whose journey through eight decades has brought her joy and experience.
 Micki’s designs reflect the past but most definitely live in the present.